-In the event that an accident results in the covered member incurring a loss of earnings in excess of 30 consecutive days we shall provide reimbursement for those earnings lost for the next 30 day period.
+In the event that an accident results in the covered member incurring complete loss of earnings in excess of 14 consecutive days we shall provide partial reimbursement for those earnings lost for the next 30 day period.
 We shall do this based on $250 per week/$1,000 maximum per claim limit.
-This benefit is not intended to reimburse for missed Officiating assignments, or act as a supplemental to any other loss of income benefit.
+This benefit is not intended to reimburse for missed Officiating assignments, or act as a supplemental to any other loss of income benefit such as Employment Insurance, sick leave, long or short term disability or a reduce income due to injury.
 Proper documentation of the lost earnings in the form of a Statement of Earnings and Deductions will be required.

 Concussion injuries involved many different interventions.
 Hockey Canada will consider the following coverage related to a concussion which has been diagnosed by a physician.

 - Physiotherapy under the current maximum of $750 per year.